-A keen eye, an adventurous spirit, and a heightened sense of survival
+- A keen eye, an adventurous spirit, and a heightened sense of

-Extra clothes - I like to bring three changes of underwear to Snowbowl – one for the zip line, one for the chairlift, and one for if a stranger speaks to me
+- Extra clothes - I like to bring three changes of underwear to Snowbowl – one for the zip line, one for the chairlift, and one for if a stranger speaks to

 Jay Allen is a five-tool employee at Advanced Technology Group.
 He writes, he designs, he sings, he dances, and he loves (probably more than he should).
-Each are indispensable qualities in the day-to-day life of a senior marketing coordinator at ATG.
+Each are indispensable qualities in the day-to-day life of the marketing director at ATG.